-- vii.
-Endangered species.
-The grantee must avoid all actions which could jeopardize the continued existence of any endangered or threatened species, as designated by the U.S. Fish and Wildlife Service or National Marine Fisheries Service, or would result in the destruction or adversely modify the designated critical habitat of such species. - viii.
-Wild and scenic rivers.
-The grantee must avoid activities that are inconsistent with conservation easements, land-use protections, and restrictions adjacent to wild and scenic rivers, as designated/listed by the Departments of Agriculture or Interior.
-Maps for the National Wild and Scenic Rivers System are available at the governing departments. - ix Safe drinking water.
-Projects with a potable water system must use only lead-free pipes, solder, and flux. - 8 Sole-source aquifers.
-Project activities should avoid sites and activities that have the potential to contaminate sole source aquifer areas (SSAs).
-EPA defines a sole or principal source aquifer as an aquifer that supplies at least 50 percent of the drinking water consumed in the area overlying the aquifer.
-If the project overlies an SSA.
-EPA must review the project.
-EPA review is designed to reduce the risk of ground water contamination that could pose a health hazard to those who use it. - b.
-Rehabilitation projects environmental requirements - Historic preservation. - a.
-The project activities (including demolition) must not be performed on properties that are either listed in or determined eligible for listing in the National Register of Historic Places, unless the project activities meet the Secretary of the Interior's Standards for Rehabilitation, either as certified through the Federal and/or State historic rehabilitation tax credit programs or as verified by someone that meets the relevant Secretary of the interior's Professional Qualification Standards; - Archaeological resources: If archaeological resources or human remains are discovered on the project site during construction or rehabilitation, the grantee must consult with affected tribes and/or descendant communities and comply with the Native American Graves Protection and Repatriation Act (25 U.S.C.
+- Historic preservation. - a.
+The project activities (including demolition) must not be performed on properties that are either listed in or determined eligible for listing in the National Register of Historic Places, unless the project activities meet the Secretary of the Interior's Standards for Rehabilitation, either as certified through the Federal and/or State historic rehabilitation tax credit programs or as verified by someone that meets the relevant Secretary of the interior's Professional Qualification Standards; - Archaeological resources.
+If archaeological resources or human remains are discovered on the project site during construction or rehabilitation, the grantee must consult with affected tribes and/or descendant communities and comply with the Native American Graves Protection and Repatriation Act (25 U.S.C.
 3001-3013), State law, and/or local ordinance (e.g., State unmarked burial law) - Farmland, Project activities must not result in the conversion of unique, prime, or locally significant agricultural properties to urban uses. - Airport zones.
-Projects are not permitted within the runway protection zones of civilian airports, or the clear zones or accident potential zones of military airfields. - V. Coastal Barrier Resource System.
-No projects may be assisted in Coastal Barrier Resource System (CBRS) units.
-CBRS units are mapped and available from the U.S. Fish and Wildlife Service. - Coastal zone management.
-Development must be consistent with the appropriate State coastal zone management plan, Plans are available from the local coastal zone management agency. - Floodplains, Except as modified below, definitions for terms used below can be found at 24 CFR part 55. - a.
+Projects are not permitted within the runway protection zones of civilian airports, or the clear zones or accident potential zones of military airfields. - Coastal Barner Resource System.
+No projects may be assisted in Coastal Barner Resource System (CBRS) units.
+CBRS units are mapped and available from the U.S. Fian and Wildlife Service. - Coastal zone management.
+Development must be consistent with the appropriate State coastal zone management plan.
+Plans are available from the local coastal zone management agency. - Floodplains, Except as modified below, definitions for terms used below can be found at 24 CFR part 55. - a.
 Construction and other activities in the 100-year floodplain are to be avoided when practicable.
 If there are no practicable alternatives to new construction or substantial improvement in the 100-year floodplain, the structure must be elevated at least to the base flood elevation (BFE) or floodproofed to one foot above the BFE.
 Elevated and floodproofed buildings must adhere to National Flood insurance Program standards.
 The primary sources of floodplain data are Federal Emergency Management Agency (FEMA) Flood Insurance Rate Maps (FIRMS).
-When FEMA provides interim flood hazard data, such as Advisory Base Flood Elevations (ABFE) or preliminary maps or studies, the latest of these sources shall be used. - VIII.
+When FEMA provides interm flood hazard data, such as Advisory Base Flood Elevations (ABFE) or preliminary maps or studies, the latest of these sources shall be used. - Vill.
+N

 No HTF assistance may be approved with respect to: